 As you will see, CCM offers a very comprehensive course of study for all horn students from freshman through doctoral levels.
-Our studio consists of twenty to twenty-five students from the United States and abroad with approximately equal distribution of undergraduate and graduate students.
+Our studio consists of 20 to 25 students from the United States and abroad with approximately equal distribution of undergraduate and graduate students.

 Students are thoroughly prepared to meet their professional goals, whether those goals are in performance or the academic world.
 We foster an attitude where intensely focused and purposeful study, structured to realize each student's musical potential, is conducted in a cooperative and friendly environment of very highly talented aspiring professionals.
 We believe in a "win-win" environment in which students help each other to succeed.

 A few examples of professional organizations where CCM horn studio alumni have won positions include orchestras of Indianapolis, Buffalo, Edmonton, Honolulu, Louisville, Toledo, Dayton, Germany, Switzerland, Mexico, Taiwan and China; the Washington DC Air Force, Navy, Army and Marine Bands; theatrical touring companies; academic appointments at University of Wisconsin at Oshkosh, Wright State University, Christopher Newport University and K-12 teaching positions.

 CCM hornists have been members of the Verbier Festival Orchestra and Chicago Civic Orchestra, performed with the New World Symphony, won awards and honors at International Horn Society and International Women's Brass Conference workshops, and have been winners and honors recipients at solo competitions such as the International Horn Competition of America, Paxman Young Horn Player of the Year Competition and the Yamaha Young Artists Competition.